rudratoshs/movie-recommendations-system/README.md

-Here’s a detailed and well-structured README for your movie recommendation system, complete with useful emojis and clear instructions.
-You can customize this further if needed:

----

 # 🎬 Movie Recommendation System 🍿

 Welcome to the **Movie Recommendation System**!
 This project uses **Collaborative Filtering** and **Graph-Based Recommendations** to suggest movies based on user preferences.
 It leverages **Python**, **Flask**, and **React** for a full-stack application that allows users to explore movie recommendations and analytics.